SPECIAL

 Registering 'protective' domain names is

-now becoming a necessary and expected cost for doing business
+now becoming a necessary and expected cost for doing business on the

-been recently de-regulated.
-Domains which have traditionally
+de-regulated.
+Domains which have traditionally cost $35 to register can

-cost $70 to register can now be registered for about $20.
-A small
+now be registered for about $20.
+A small price to pay to help protect

-price to pay to help protect against the time and expense involved
+against the time and expense involved pursuing a cybersquatter.

-By taking just a few minutes now, you can help prevent costly
+By taking just a few minutes now, you can help prevent costly and

-and potentially embarrassing cybersquatting incidents from occurring...
+potentially embarrassing cybersquatting incidents from occurring...

 Now that you know the basics tactics used

-by cybersquatters, you may want to make a list of your domain
+by cybersquatters, you may want to make a list of your domain names and

-names and use the following worksheet to see if you are protected.
+use the following worksheet to see if you are protected.

-Protection Worksheet |
+Cybersquatter Protection Worksheet

 |